 • Mutual savings banks are a kind of credit union that originally served low-income communities and focused on providing mortgages.

 • Community Development Financial Institution (CDFI) banks.
-Many people may wonder what is a CDFI?
+Many people may wonder what a CDFI is.
 These are financial institutions that aim to create economic opportunity for individuals and small businesses, quality affordable housing, and essential community services.

-• Online banks provide services online rather than via bricks-and-mortar branches.
+• Online banks are the same as traditional banks in many ways, but they provide services online rather than via bricks-and-mortar branches.

 • Neobanks are fintech businesses that operate in similar ways to an online bank.
 They may partner with FDIC-member banks or other financial institutions to offer accounts and banking services through an app or online.
 Neobanks, however, do not have bank charters and technically aren’t banks.